Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Anxiety disorders represent the most common category of mental disorders you'll encounter in Abnormal Psychology, affecting roughly 30% of adults at some point in their lives.
-Understanding these disorders means grasping the underlying mechanisms that drive pathological fear and worry—you're being tested on your ability to distinguish between disorders that may look similar on the surface but differ in their triggers, cognitive patterns, and behavioral consequences.
+Anxiety disorders are the most common category of mental disorders, affecting roughly 30% of adults at some point in their lives.
+Understanding them means grasping the mechanisms that drive pathological fear and worry, and being able to distinguish between disorders that look similar on the surface but differ in their triggers, cognitive patterns, and behavioral consequences.
 The DSM-5 reorganized these disorders significantly, so knowing which conditions are still classified as anxiety disorders versus those moved to separate categories (like OCD and PTSD) is essential for exam success.

 These disorders involve anxiety that isn't tied to a specific trigger but instead spreads across multiple life domains.
 The cognitive hallmark is persistent, excessive worry that the individual struggles to control, often accompanied by physiological hyperarousal.

-Compare: Panic Disorder vs. Agoraphobia—panic disorder centers on the attacks themselves and fear of recurrence, while agoraphobia focuses on avoiding situations.
+Compare: Panic Disorder vs. Agoraphobia: panic disorder centers on the attacks themselves and fear of recurrence, while agoraphobia focuses on avoiding situations.
 A person can have panic attacks without agoraphobia, or agoraphobia without full panic attacks.
-Exams often test whether you understand these are now separate diagnoses.
+Exams often test whether you understand these are now separate diagnoses in DSM-5.

 These disorders involve intense fear responses to identifiable stimuli or situations.
-Classical conditioning and observational learning are primary explanatory mechanisms—fear becomes associated with specific objects or contexts through direct experience, witnessing others' fear, or informational transmission.
+Classical conditioning and observational learning are primary explanatory mechanisms: fear becomes associated with specific objects or contexts through direct experience, witnessing others' fear, or informational transmission (being told something is dangerous).

-Compare: Selective Mutism vs. Social Anxiety Disorder—selective mutism can be conceptualized as social anxiety so severe it inhibits speech entirely in certain contexts.
-The key distinction is the specific behavioral symptom (not speaking) versus the broader pattern of social avoidance and distress.
+Compare: Selective Mutism vs. Social Anxiety Disorder: selective mutism can be conceptualized as social anxiety so severe it inhibits speech entirely in certain contexts.
+The key distinction is the specific behavioral symptom (not speaking) versus the broader pattern of social avoidance and distress seen in social anxiety disorder.

 Important: Under DSM-5, these disorders were moved out of the anxiety disorders category into their own chapter.
-However, they share mechanisms with anxiety disorders and are frequently tested together.
+They share mechanisms with anxiety disorders and are frequently tested alongside them.
 The distinguishing feature is that a specific traumatic or stressful event is required for diagnosis.

-Compare: PTSD vs. Acute Stress Disorder—the primary distinction is timing (acute = 3 days to 1 month; PTSD = beyond 1 month).
+Compare: PTSD vs. Acute Stress Disorder: the primary distinction is timing (acute stress disorder = 3 days to 1 month; PTSD = beyond 1 month).
 Both require trauma exposure and share symptom clusters.
-If an exam asks about DSM-5 organizational changes, remember these moved to their own category.
+If an exam asks about DSM-5 organizational changes, remember these moved to their own category, separate from anxiety disorders.

 Important: Like PTSD, OCD was reclassified in DSM-5 into its own chapter.
 It's included here because exams often test your knowledge of this reorganization and the historical connection to anxiety disorders.

-Compare: OCD vs. GAD—both involve excessive worry, but OCD features specific intrusive thoughts and ritualistic behaviors to neutralize them, while GAD involves diffuse worry without compulsions.
+Compare: OCD vs. GAD: both involve excessive worry, but OCD features specific intrusive thoughts paired with ritualistic behaviors to neutralize them, while GAD involves diffuse worry without compulsions.
 This distinction frequently appears on exams testing differential diagnosis skills.

 | Concept | Best Examples |